MicrosoftDocs/msteams-docs/msteams-platform/bots/design/bots.md

 ### Use tabs with bots

 In personal apps, a tab can complement what your bot can do.
-For example, if your bot can create work items, it would be nice to show all those items in a central location inside a tab.
+For example, if your bot can create work items, it's nice to show all those items in a central location inside a tab.
 See more about [designing tabs](../../tabs/design/tabs.md).

 #### Mobile